Filler

 Introduction

-Today, modern-day Oriental dance artists (also known as belly dancers) are still fighting the question, "Isn't that something like stripping?" when they tell people what they do.
-As a dance community, we find ourselves confronting this all the time.
+As a dance community, we find ourselves confronting this lack of credibility all the time.
 It becomes even harder for us when some of our own dance colleagues do things that The General Public thinks are tacky.

 Are you classy or tacky?
 Your clothing and behavior can make a big difference in how people view you and your dance.
 Here are some thoughts on how you can gain respect of your audience members, employers, and fellow dancers.